gallama1/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help.md

 ```powershell
 Add-AvailabilityAddressSpace -AccessMethod InternalProxy -ProxyUrl <your on-premises External Web Services URL> -ForestName <your Office 365 service target address> -UseServiceAccount $True
 ```
+> [!NOTE]
+> if you have already setup the Hybrid of Exchange, you don't need to add the AvailabilityAddressSpace.

 ## How do you know this worked?